ebolzMagy/EMCFFBV2/README.md

 - Provide as much detail as possible, including steps to reproduce the issue.

 Thank you for your support and understanding as we continue to develop and refine this project!

+## License
+This project is licensed under the **Creative Commons Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0)** license.
+You are free to share and use this project, but **modification and redistribution of modified versions are prohibited**.
+For more details, see the [LICENSE](LICENSE) file.